sm86/libra/specifications/move_adapter/README.md

 }
 ```
 The objective of a `Session` is to create and manage the data cache for a set of invocations into the VM.
-It is also intended to return side effects in a format that is suitable to the adapter, and in line with Libra
+It is also intended to return side effects in a format that is suitable to the adapter, and in line with Diem
 and the generation of a `WriteSet`.

 A `Session` forwards calls to the `Runtime` which is where the logic and implementation of the VM lives and starts.